 This plan is for half marathon runners who have run in the 2:15 to 1:40 range and are looking to improve their personal best times.
 We call this The “Not So Beginner” Half Marathon Plan because it’s more than just a basic beginner plan that is just meant to get you across the finish line.
 This plan contains speed workouts and long runs that will help you run faster, stronger, and with more confidence.
-The training plan comes with both a US and Metric measurement version!
+The training plan comes with both a miles and kilometers version!

 The plan tops out at 35 to 40miles (56-64km) per week.
 If you haven’t run a single week over 25 miles (40km) per week in your running career yet, we highly recommend that you take several months (or even a year) to build up your mileage base so you are consistently averaging at least 20 to 25 miles (32km-40km) per week on a regular basis without any serious injury before starting this training program.
 Also, we highly recommend that before starting this plan you’ve taken a break from racing and are starting fresh with an established a base of at least 2-weeks of easy-paced running of at least 30 miles a week.

 A 12-week calendar grid chart with every day specifically detailed with a training workout.
 The plan progresses with periodized phases to build your fitness, speed and strength so that you peak for your goal race in 12 weeks time.
 The plan also has mindset training tips and inspirational quotes to keep you motivated!
 Both US and Metric measurement versions of this plan are included!